 - The Complaint suggests that uterine atony was not at a cause of the bleeding.
 If true, this helps plaintiffs.
 Often doctors defend these cases arguing that the uterine atony obscured the ability to adequately examine the cervix.
 If the uterus is boggy and blood is pouring out of it from uterine atony, it is that much more challenging to see a cervix laceration.

-- The age and number of children the Plaintiff has is going to have an impact on the settlement value of this case.
+- The age and number of children the Plaintiff has will impact on the settlement value of this case.

 - Baltimore City